-Section 4.
-UWS 7.05(1)(a), (1)(b), (3), (5)(c), (6), and (7) is amended to read:
+Section 5.
+UWS 7.05(1)(a), (1)(b), and (3)(intro.) and (c) are amended to read:

 - (1) - (a) Within 3 working days of receipt of the report or information, inform the faculty member of its receipt and, after consulting with appropriate institutional governance representatives, appoint an investigator to investigate the report or information and to advise the chancellor as to whether to proceed under this section or ch.
 UWS 4.
-In cases involving sexual assault, dating violence, domestic violence, or stalking, the affected party complainant shall be notified by the chancellor of the receipt report or information at the same time as the faculty member.
-If the university knows the identity of an affected party, the university shall make a reasonable attempt to notify the affected party of the report or information at the same time as the faculty member. - (b) Upon appointing an investigator and notifying the faculty member, afford the faculty member 3 working days in which to request that the investigator be disqualified on grounds of lack of impartiality or other cause.
+In cases involving sexual assault, dating violence, domestic violence, or stalking, the affected party complainant shall be notified by the chancellor of the receipt report or information at the same time as the faculty member If the university knows the identity of an affected party, the university shall make a reasonable attempt to notify the affected party of the report or information at the same time as the faculty member. - (b) Upon appointing an investigator and notifying the faculty member, afford the faculty member 3 working days in which to request that the investigator be disqualified on grounds of lack of impartiality or other cause.
 In the event that the chancellor determines that a request for disqualification should be granted, the chancellor shall, within 2 working days of the determination, appoint a different investigator.
 The faculty member shall have the opportunity to request that any second or subsequent investigators be disqualified on grounds of lack of impartiality or other cause.
 In cases involving sexual assault, dating violence, domestic violence, or stalking, the complainant shall have the disqualification rights that are afforded to the faculty member in this subsection. - (3) Within 3 working days of receipt of the investigator's report, the chancellor shall consult with appropriate institutional governance representatives and decide whether to seek dismissal of the faculty member pursuant to this chapter, to seek dismissal of the faculty member pursuant to ch.
 UWS 4, to seek an alternative disciplinary sanction, or to discontinue the proceedings.
-The charges shall be served on the faculty member in the manner specified in UWS 4.02(3). - (a) If the chancellor decides to seek dismissal of the faculty member pursuant to this chapter, the chancellor shall file charges within 2 working days of reaching the decision. - (b) If the chancellor decides to seek dismissal of the faculty member pursuant to ch.
-UWS 4, the chancellor shall file charges and proceed in accordance with the provisions of that chapter and implementing institutional policies.
-If, during the course of such proceedings under ch.
-UWS 4, the chancellor receives a report under s.
-UWS 7.04 or other credible information that the faculty member has pleaded guilty or no contest to or has been convicted of a felony of a type listed in s.
-UWS 7.02 (1) (a), and one or more of the conditions listed in s.
-UWS 7.02 (1) (b) through (e) are present, the chancellor may, at that point, elect to follow the procedures for dismissal pursuant to this chapter. - (c) If the chancellor decides to seek an alternative disciplinary sanction, the procedures under chs.
-UWS 4 and 6, and implementing institutional policies, shall be followed. - (5) - (c) Disciplinary action other than dismissal may be taken by the chancellor, whose decision shall be final, unless the board at its option grants a review on the record at the request of the faculty member.
-The faculty member shall receive a copy of the chancellor's final decision.
-The faculty member shall receive a copy of the chancellor's final decision.
-In cases involving sexual assault, dating violence, domestic violence, or stalking, the complainant If the university knows the identity of an affected party, the university shall make a reasonable attempt to shall receive provide the affected party a copy of the chancellor's final decision at the same time as the faculty member and shall have the same right to a review of the record as the faculty member.
+The charges shall be served on the faculty member in the manner specified in UWS 4.02(3). as follows: - (c) If the chancellor decides to seek an alternative disciplinary sanction, the procedures under eh. chs.
+UWS 4 and 6, and implementing institutional policies, shall be followed.